minghai/MarioSequencer/README.md

 This web app supports both JSON score files and MSQ files for Mario Sequencer for Windows.
 Just drag and drop MSQ files, they will be concatinated, and you can save it as one JSON file.
 Please number files such as file1.msq, file2.msq .... fileN.msq.
+If you want to change the tempo in the middle of the music, separate files, drag and drop all, then player will change the tempo automatically.

+You can use this app without internet after download them all.
+I recommend you making local clone of this repository.

 (Do you know Mario Composer file format?
 Or can you contribute that for me? :-)

-If you want to change the tempo in the middle of the music, separate files, drag and drop all, then player will change the tempo automatically.

-You can use # and b for semitones.
-Just push Shift and Ctrl key while you left click.

 WEB API
 -------